 Chateau Montelena occasionally hosts special events at the winery.
 Be sure to check their website for the latest happenings.

-These are for Wine Club members only, and require reservations.
+These are members-only events and require reservations.

 Open daily, 9:30am - 4pm.
 Chateau Montelena winery is closed for many holidays and special events.
 Check the winery's website for the latest schedule and tasting options.